Reniocode/xlsx-stock/README.md

 # xlsx-stock
-find data on excel file
+find data on excel file,
-create a JSON file from xlsx
+create a JSON file from xlsx,
 search data and show item